How to Turn an Android Phone Into a Dumbphone in 8 Steps

 This is important.
 Notifications are a big part of what make us feel out of control.
 Each incoming chime is the phone’s way of telling us when to pick it up.
 We obey more often than we’d like.
 By turning those alerts off, we approach the device on our terms.

-6. Download Music and Maps for Offline Use
+6. Download Music, Maps, Etc. for Offline Use

-Local files don’t need access to the web, so you don’t need to re-enable Wi-Fi or LTE whenever you want to play your favorite songs.
+Local files don’t need access to the web, so you don’t have to re-enable Wi-Fi or LTE whenever you want to play a podcast or your favorite songs.
 This reduces how often you connect to the internet, saving you from temptation each time.

 You can do the same with navigation.
 Google Maps lets you save sections of an area for offline use, but it’s rather limited.
-I recommend downloading an alternative that lets you store entire countries offline.
+I recommend downloading an alternative that lets you store entire countries offline, like OsmAnd.

 Smartphones come with more built-in software than flip phones.
-Take a look at the default software.
+Take a look at the default apps.
 Chances are you already have a browser, a music player, and a way to take notes.
 The screenshots above show what comes preinstalled on the Essential Phone, which provides only a handful of few apps compared to most Android devices.

-If you want to simplify things, don’t install a single additional app from the Play Store.
+If you want to simplify your phone environment, don’t install a single additional app from the Play Store.
 You can even remove Google Play entirely !
 There’s no easy way to do so without rooting or installing a custom ROM, but making the effort will extend how long your Android phone lasts thanks to the removal of Google’s background services.

 Are You Going Back to the Basics?